NareshKumar9623/DTM/README.md

 - All Firebase configuration is handled through environment variables
 - API keys are never exposed in the repository
-- Mock data is used for development environment
 - Production deployment uses secure environment variable injection

 ## License